Enabling Continual Innovation and Change

 Research highlights that the word continual is a more accurate word because literally continuous means uninterrupted and change approaches are always based on punctuated equilibrium.
 So continual - repeated but with breaks in between – is a more accurate description.

 Likewise, improvement focuses only on half the change spectrum.
 As HR Magazine noted about innovation and change in December 2018: ‘At one end stands revolutionary explorations or inventions, and at the other end evolutionary developments and adaptions.
 All of it is creative and innovative and neither is better than the other’.

 The full articles can be found here and are worth reading https://hrmagazine.co.uk/article-details/hr-magazine-tries-testing-personal-creativity and https://hrmagazine.co.uk/article-details/hrs-role-in-organisational-creativity-and-innovation

 If the aim is to change performance, surely, we want to value and include the whole spectrum – what Jeffrey Hyman (founder of Pret a Manger and Director of Innovations at RHM) once referred to as “valuing a balanced diet”

-Series 1 – 5 Articles: Innovation and knowledge are linked, and knowledge can be explicit or tacit.
+Article 1 – 5 Parts: Innovation and knowledge are linked, and knowledge can be explicit or tacit.
 Tacit knowledge is a great source of innovation.
 Enabling tacit knowledge to be shared requires great skill in creating a favourable environment or more specifically a ‘climate’ which encourages much richer conversations, and therefore more potential for innovation.

-Look out for the first blog article in Series 1 on the topic of ‘enabling continual innovation and change everywhere – release collective brilliance’!
+Look out for Part 1 in Article 1 on the topic of ‘enabling continual innovation and change everywhere – release collective brilliance’!